Cerritos Auto Square

-The Cerritos Auto Square is an automobile retail center located in the city of Cerritos, California.
+The Cerritos Auto Square is an automobile retail center located in the city of Cerritos, California; it can be reached by taking 605 to South Street.
 Cerritos Auto Square states that it is the largest auto mall in the world with 29 import and domestic marques.

 History

 In 1979, the Cerritos Redevelopment Agency began work on the improvement of Studebaker Road, and in October of that year, S & J Chevrolet broke ground for the first auto dealership in the Cerritos Auto Square, directly west of Interstate 605 and the Los Cerritos Center, between 183rd and South streets.
 Eventually it would be joined by other dealerships in buildings that featured a distinctive "New Orleans" style.